 Not the same

 It might just be something we face where I work, though I doubt it, but none of our developers are the same.
 Obviously, everyone has different personalities and things, but I mean our skills and abilities are different.
 What might take one person 2 days might take another person 4 hours.
-That's probably part of a different issue, but either way, we are not infinitely movable from project to project, we are not equally valuable, and we are equally skilled.
+That's probably part of a different issue, but either way, we are not infinitely movable from project to project, we are not equally valuable, and we are not equally skilled.
 We each offer very different things to a project.

 The word 'resource' is poisonous in a development environment.
 Using it only enlarges the gap between shop floor drones (you know, the highly skilled developers) and the 'management'.
 Behind closed doors, managers shuffle 'resources' and try to make some sense of the scheduling mess they created with their improper outlook on projects.
 To me, it implies a lack of understanding of software development.
 It also grossly devalues, and discourages your best performers.
 Suggesting that all 'resources' are the same means that workers need to somehow be equalized.
 In reality, this requires pulling the top down, while dragging the bottom up.